ustaalon/LethalCompany.LaserControl/Thunderstore/README.md

 ## Roadmap
 - Making sure everything related to the turret is stable
-- Make sure its working with other mods
+- Make sure it is working with other mods
 - Making the laser pointer do more cool stuff

 ## Additional Credits